makersacademy/airport_challenge/README.md

 Prerequisites
 ---------

-* You have installed Ruby
+* You have installed Ruby.

 How to install
 -------

-1. Fork this repo, and clone to your local machine
+1. Fork this repo, and clone to your local machine.
-2. Run the command `gem install bundler` (if you don't have bundler already)
+2. Run the command `gem install bundler` (if you don't have bundler already).
-3. When the installation completes, run `bundle`
+3. When the installation completes, run `bundle`.

 How to use this program
 -------